gurmitteotia/guflow/README.md

 * Supports activity throttling
 * Supports parallel execution of lambda, activities and timers in workflow
 * Supports fork and join of workflow branches
-* Supports loops around an individual item(lambda, activity, timer) or whole execution branch
+* Supports loop around an individual item(lambda, activity, child workflow and timer) or whole execution branch
-* Supported by behavioural unit tests and continuously released
+* Supported by behavioural unit tests and continuously released.
-* Designed to support all the relevant features of Amazon SWF.
-At the time of writing this document Guflow supports:
+* Supports all the relevant features of Amazon SWF:
   * Lambda
   * Activity
   * Timer
+  * Child workflows
   * Signal
-  * Workflow cancellation support
+  * Workflow/child-workflow cancellation
   * Marker
   * Activity heartbeat and cancellation
   * Handling of all error events.